Superior (town), Wisconsin: Geography

 The Nemadji River flows, roughly diagonally, through the Town of Superior from southwest to northeast.
 The river ultimately flows into the bay at Lake Superior, within the city of Superior, at Allouez and East End.

-Pattison State Park is located within the southeast portion of the Town of Superior.
+Pattison State Park is located within the southeastern portion of the Town of Superior.

 Unincorporated communities

 The following unincorporated communities are located within the Town of Superior :